QuiltMC/rfcs/structure/0039-pr-policy.md

 # Quilt PR Policy
 # Summary and Scope
 This RFC defines a system for merging Pull Requests (PR)s into Quilt projects.
 It applies to any repositories which opt-in to this system by adding a section (given below) to their CONTRIBUTING file.
+This document is meant to be a guideline, not a strict definition; projects may make amendments to this process (e.g. allowing it to be bypassed for typo fixes) in their respective CONTRIBUTING files.

 This RFC does not seek to require projects to use this process, but we encourage all projects expecting many pull requests to do so.

 # Motivation